-We obtained the general ledger and the project expenditure reports prepared by the District as of and for the fiscal years ended June 30, 2016 and 2015, for the Bonds.
-Within the fiscal years audited, we obtained the actual invoices and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Measure AA as to the approved Bond projects list.
+We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2017, for the Measure AA Bonds.
+Within the fiscal year audited, we obtained the actual invoices and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Measure AA as to the approved Bond projects list.
 We performed the following procedures:

-- 1. We verified that a separate Bond Fund of the District has been established to account for the receipt of Bond proceeds, interest, and expenditure of the funds for the period July 1, 2014 through June 30, 2016. - 2.
+- 1. We verified that a separate Bond Fund of the District has been established to account for the receipt of Bond proceeds, interest, and expenditure of the funds for the period July 1, 2016 through June 30, 2017. - 2.
 We verified the District has established a Citizens' Bond Oversight Committee comprised of representatives from the seven specific constituency groups required by the Proposition. - 3.
-We verified the Citizens' Bond Oversight committee met regularly during the year with agendas and/or minutes of the meetings maintained.
+We verified the Citizens' Bond Oversight committee met regularly during the year with agendas and/or minutes of the meetings maintained. - 4.
+We selected a sample of expenditures for the period starting July 1, 2016 and ending June 30, 2017, and reviewed supporting documentation to ensure that such funds were properly expended on the specific projects listed in the ballot text.